P A N G A E A

 CARLOS GALINDO-LEAL

-Carlos has also served as director of the Tropical Research Program, Center for Conservation Biology, Stanford University.
+Prior to that, Carlos was director of the Tropical Research Program, Center for Conservation Biology, Stanford University.
 He holds a BSc from Universidad Autónoma Metropolitana, Mexico, and MSc and PhD in Zoology from the University of British Columbia, Canada.

 PANGAEA LOGO